bhuisumanta/react-native-google-appauth/README.md

   return (
     .....
     <Button
-      onPress={this.processGoogleSignIn}
+      onPress={this.handleLogin}
-      title="SignIn"
+      title="Sign in by Google"
       color="#841584"
-      accessibilityLabel="Click Me to signIn"
+      accessibilityLabel="Click Me to login"
     />
   )
 }